+Following the same procedure, a fat row permutation can also be carried out in $O(d^2)$ pop-pushes.
+To apply Theorem~\ref{t:fat-rt}, we partition all $nd = d^3$ items into $d$ types where items of type $t$, $1 \le t \le d$, have destinations in stack $(t-1)d + 1$ to stack $td$.
+By Theorem~\ref{t:fat-rt}, using $d$ fat column permutations and $d$ fat row permutations, all items of type $t, 1\le t \le d$ can be moved to fat column $t$.
+Then, applying a fat column permutation to a fat column $t$ can sort items in the fat column arbitrarily.
+This solves the \lsr problem (and therefore, a \usr problem).

+Tallying the number of pop-pushes, we have done $3d$ fat column/row permutations, each of which takes $O(d^2)$ stack pop-pushes.
+The total is then $O(d^3) = O(nd)$ (with more careful counting, we can conclude that the number of pop-pushes is bounded by $27nd$). \end{proof}

-It is straightforward to see that Corollary~\ref{c:d-sqrtn} readily generalizes to $d < \sqrt{n}$.
+It is straightforward to see that Lemma~\ref{l:d-sqrtn} readily generalizes to $d < \sqrt{n}$.
 If $n$ is a square, then the corollary directly applies.
-For $n$ that is not a square, e.g., $n = m^2 + p$ where $m^2$ is the largest square less than $n$, we can partition the $n$ stacks into two groups of $m^2$ stacks each with $m^2 - p$ of the stacks overlap between the two groups (We can assume that $n$ is sufficiently large so that $m^2 - p > p$; otherwise $n$ can be treated as a constant).
-Focusing on the first group of $m^2$ stacks, we can then apply Corollary~\ref{c:d-sqrtn} to ``concentrate'' items that should go to the rest $p$ stacks in the $m^2 - p$ stacks shared between the two groups.
-Doing this a constant number of times then solves the overall problem.
-We have
+For $n$ that is not a square, e.g., $n = q^2 + p$ where $q^2$ is the largest square less than $n$, we can partition the $n$ stacks into two groups of $q^2$ stacks each with $q^2 - p$ of the stacks overlapping between the two groups (we can assume that $n$ is sufficiently large so that $q^2 - p > p$; otherwise $n$ can be treated as a constant).
+Focusing on the first group of $q^2$ stacks, we can then apply Lemma~\ref{l:d-sqrtn} (note that $m$ satisfies $\sqrt{n} > q > \lceil \sqrt{n} \rceil - 1 \ge d$) to ``concentrate'' items that should go to the rest $p$ stacks in the $q^2 - p$ stacks shared between the two groups.
+Then, Lemma~\ref{l:d-sqrtn} can be applied again to the second group of $q^2$ stacks in a similar fashion, followed by one last application to the first group of $q^2$ stacks, which solves the entire problem.
+We have proved